hhandika/fastp-runner/README.md

 ftr clean -i raw_reads/config.csv
 ```

-You can also use new name for the target output.
+You can also use new name for the clean read outputs.
 The input file will be as below:

 | samples                   | new_names                             |
 |---------------------------|---------------------------------------|